As computers gain a stronger hold in mathematics, should mathematicians start to worry?

 About Math Club

-The Math Club is an umbrella organization for mathematics-related activities open to all UNL undergraduate students.
-The Math Club sponsors events throughout the academic year in association with UNL's chapter of Pi Mu Epsilon and with the Women's Undergraduate Mathematics Network.
+The Math Club is an umbrella organization for mathematics-related activities open to all UNL students.
+The Math Club sponsors events throughout the academic year in association with the Nebraska Alpha Chapter of Pi Mu Epsilon and the Women Undergraduates in Mathematics at Nebraska.

 Subscribe/Unsubscribe/Send a message to the Math Club mailing list.